assafBarash/npm-lock-install/README.md

 ## What it does?

-it update .npm `package-lock=false` before installing given package(s), then it will revert the change
+it update .npmrc `package-lock=false` before installing given package(s), then it will revert the change

 ## How to use it?